Kosukwon/travelTogether/README.md

 - It is useful to travel around with somebody that we don't know by using this application recommendation system.

-- At first, we should enroll our privated information. (age, sex, ...)
+- At first, we should enroll our privated information. (age, sex, date, place...)

-- It helps by filtering system. (age, sex, ....)
+- It helps by filtering system. (age, sex, date, place....)

-- This app just recommends somebody who is traveling in same place by using GPS system.
+- This app also recommends somebody who is traveling in same place by using GPS system.